 + The big 5, why they’re so important and how to use them

-+ How to fix your reader’s problems
++ Getting your reader’s attention

-+ How to get your reader’s attention
++ Fixing your reader’s problem

 I’ll also show you some fabulous examples of About pages doing errythang right.

 Aaaand, as an extra bonus, there’s a free template at the end of this post designed to help you craft up an utterly un-put-down-able story about yourself.

 The Big 5: Five Things Your About Page Can’t Do Without